 This spectacular card was intended as the flagship insert of the 1995-96 Topps Finest set.

-As with the Borderless Silver Mystery card it features no border although parallels the base Mystery insert.
-However this card features both a gold appearance and the Finest refractor coating.
+This card parallels the Borderless Silver Mystery card.
+It features both a gold appearance and the Finest refractor coating.
 The Gold Refractor was inserted at a rate of one in 96 packs making it by far the rarest of the intended Finest cards from this season.
 When sold online this card sells for around $200 ungraded.

 It can be hard to tell the difference between the Silver Mystery and the Gold Refractor Mystery so be sure to buy from a dealer you trust and ask to see angled photos along with scans if you are not sure in order to check that is clearly a refractor.

 Topps Finest 1995-96 Michael Jordan Mystery Test Refractor #M1

 Luckily for us collectors, the fun doesn’t end at the Gold Refractor as Topps intended!

 It is said that Topps originally intended to also include an orange bordered refractor card.
 However during testing these cards found getting the centering just right a real problem and so decided to leave the card out of the set altogether.